Calling PhDs / Postdocs for Visiting Fellowships in Machine Learning at Newcastle University

 All visiting fellowships are financially supported by the Leverhulme Trust.

-Successful projects led by our Visiting Fellows in 2025
+Visiting Fellows in 2025

 Clémentine Chazal, ENSAE.
 A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives. [arXiv]